How to Voice an Amp

-The standard TMB (Treble Mid Bass) Tone Stack is a series of three RC (resistance capacitance) audio filters that bleed three bands of audio frequencies to ground.
+The standard TMB (Treble Mid Bass) Tone Stack is a series of three RC (resistance capacitance) audio filters that block three bands of audio frequencies.
 The Treble, Bass and Mid pots change the resistance of the RC audio filters to alter the amount of signal filtered out.
 The TMB stack is a passive filter so it cannot boost any frequency band, it can only remove parts of the guitar audio signal.

 The TMB tone stack can be placed early or late in the preamp.
 The earlier it's placed the more effect it will have on the overdrive tone.

 Note the Treble pot is wired as a variable voltage divider (potentiometer) while the Bass pot is wired as a variable resistor (the input and wiper terminals are tied together).
 In most amps with a Mid pot it is a 10KA (audio or log) wired as a variable resistor.